vthorsteinsson/GoSkrafl/README.md

 **parallel execution** of multiple worker threads.
 This, coupled with Go's compilation to native machine code, and its efficient memory management, makes GoSkrafl quite fast.
-(As an order of magnitude, it runs at approximately 10 simulated games per second on a quad-core Intel i7-4400 processor @ 3.4 GHz, with the Icelandic dictionary of 2.4 million word forms.)
+(As an order of magnitude, it runs at approximately **25 simulated TWL06 games per second** on a quad-core Intel i7-4400 processor @ 3.4 GHz, or about 40 milliseconds per game.)

 The design and code of GoSkrafl borrow heavily from a battle-hardened [SCRABBLE(tm) engine in Python](https://github.com/vthorsteinsson/Netskrafl)